-When does my child need to see a dentist?
+When does my child need their first dental appointment?

-Also, in my anecdotal and personal experience, it’s worth it to see a pediatric dentist if possible.
-Yes, there are wonderful general dentists too.
-However, there is something special and different about an office where every interaction and staff member is equipped and excited to work with children.
+In my anecdotal and personal experience, it’s worth it to see a pediatric dentist if possible.
+Yes, there are many a wonderful general dentist.
+However, there is something special about an office where every interaction and staff member is equipped and enthused about working with children.
+Even simple things like a kid-friendly waiting room or a small prize or sticker after a child’s first dental appointment can make things easier on your little one.

-These first visits are gentle and informative.
-It’s the perfect time to get established with a dentist, ideally before there’s any emergent need.
-Some families appreciate already knowing who to call if their little one has a tooth injury.
+• Secondly, it’s nice to be established with a dentist before there is any emergent need.
+Some families appreciate already knowing who to call if their little one has an unexpected tooth injury or other dental problems.

 When do babies start teething?

 On average, babies get their first tooth at around age 7 months.
 Some babies are born with teeth.
-Some don’t get their first tooth until after age 12 months.
-It’s a wide range of “normal.”.
+Some don’t get their first tooth until beyond their first year.
+It’s a wide range of “normal.”
 As soon as a baby has teeth, dental hygiene must begin in earnest (more on that below).

 When should I start brushing my baby’s teeth in order to prevent early childhood cavities?

-Before they have teeth, it’s reasonable to wipe their gums and tongue regularly with a clean wet wash cloth.
-As mentioned earlier, tooth brushing needs to start as soon as that first tooth pops through the gums.
-This means using a soft-bristled brush and brushing with fluoride-containing toothpaste.
+Before they have teeth, it’s reasonable to wipe their gums and tongue regularly with a clean wet cloth.
+As mentioned earlier, tooth brushing needs to start as soon as a child’s first tooth pops through the gums.
+This means using a soft-bristled toothbrush and brushing with fluoride-containing toothpaste.
 Fluoride helps prevent cavities.
 Ideally, they’ll brush after breakfast and at night after their last solid food.

-Over age 3, or when a child can reliably spit, the amount of toothpaste can increase to about the size of a pea.
+Over 3 years of age, or when a child can reliably spit, the amount of toothpaste can increase to about the size of a pea.
 Kids should then spit out the excess toothpaste.

 Is my baby teething right now?